verekia/notesapp/README.md

 <img src="/docs/img/hasura-bg.png" alt="Hasura Logo" width="100" align="left" />

 [Hasura](https://hasura.io/) combines an ORM for CRUD operations via GraphQL on a PostgreSQL database, a DB GUI, DB migrations, roles and permissions, and acts as the single entrypoint for all your API calls, with the ability to call remote GraphQL services under the hood.
-Its competitor is [PostGraphile](https://www.graphile.org/postgraphile/) which I haven't tried yet, but looks more complex and is only maintained by a single developer.
+Its competitor is [PostGraphile](https://www.graphile.org/postgraphile/).
+I haven't tried it yet, but it looks more complex and is only maintained by a single developer.

 <br />
 <div>